Although the prices of renters insurance differ across providers, a basic range for annual premiums is:

 Your credit score is an important indicator of your financial capacity.
 A good credit score will typically result in a lower premium cost.
 In contrast, a bad credit rating will adversely affect the cost of your premium.

 The higher the amount you decide to pay as a deductible, the lower the cost of your premium, while a lower deductible will result in a higher premium cost.

 A deductible is an amount you have to pay out of pocket before your claim is honored by the insurance company.
 The deductible is typically determined by the coverage type you select and the amount to be paid in the event of a claim.
 Your renters insurance deductible only applies to property damage and is not considered for loss of income or liability insurance.

-The average cost of renters insurance in Texas differs based on various factors.
+While the average cost of renters insurance is about $200-$240 per year, the amount differs based on various factors.
 You can determine your renters insurance cost by considering these factors:

 Due to the many factors that could affect the cost of your renters insurance, it is advised that you contact an insurance agent licensed in Texas for more information on the renters insurance and to help determine the best price for your needs.

 Renters insurance prices vary and are influenced by the cost of the premium, discounts, and the agreed deductible amount.
 Renters insurance in Texas is more expensive than the national average.
 However, it is still considered affordable and cheap when compared to other forms of insurance.
 The average annual cost of renters insurance in the US is $170.
 However, the average annual cost of renters insurance in Texas is $200.